dogacancolak/Trip-Roulette/README.md

 # Trip-Roulette

-Trip Roulette is a cross-platform app that generates randomized day trips around the user.
+Trip Roulette is a cross-platform app that generates randomized day trips in proximity to the user.

 ## Installation